Proposal Trust and Send Readiness

 What this page explains

-Traceability, risk, and prompt safety
+Traceability, review, and prompt safety

 - Traceability is commercial review context, not legal proof.